Creative and Critical Writing

-- PhD students are also encouraged to attend the annual writer’s retreat at Gregynog Hall, a country mansion with a distinguished artistic heritage that is set in glorious countryside in mid-Wales.
+- PhD students are encouraged to attend the annual writers’ retreat at Gregynog Hall, a country house with a distinguished artistic heritage that is set in glorious countryside in mid-Wales.

 |Mode of study||Full-time, part-time|

 Our PhD students in Creative and Critical Writing are producing dynamic work both in established modes and forms and across a range of (hybrid) genres from experimental poetry and short stories to radio and film scripts, ambitious novels and innovative narrative non-fiction and are supported by supervisors who are experienced, published writer-academics with emerging and established international reputations.
 Our students are further trained in the ability to reflect critically on their own work.
 Though the balance between self-reflective analysis of the creative element on the one hand and the wider disciplinary and intellectual context on the other will vary according to the contours of each doctoral project, the commentary should be a rigorous evaluative analysis of the territory in which the creative work intervenes, and of the ways in which that intervention is accomplished.

 Examples of recent and current PhD topics are given below:

 - “Modest Venus: Experiments in Seeing” (Narrative Non-Fiction)

 - “World of Appearances: Defining a Post-Projective Method in Contemporary Poetics”

 - “Poetic Grief: Writing the Death of an Addict”

 - “Representations of Italy in Contemporary English Literature” and a Novel

 - “Root and Branch: Direction in the Urban Novel in Contemporary Welsh Fiction in English”